-Anti-Tissue Inhibitor of Metalloproteinase-1, C-terminal, is produced in rabbit using as immunogen a synthetic peptide corresponding to the C-terminal region of the human TIMP-1 sequence.
-Affinity isolated antigen specific antibody is obtained from rabbit anti-TIMP-1 by immunospecific purification which removes essentially all rabbit serum proteins, including immunoglobulins, which do not specifically bind to the peptide.
+Anti-Tissue Inhibitor of Metalloproteinase-1 (TIMP-1) is developed in rabbit using a synthetic peptide corresponding to the third loop in the human TIMP-1 sequence as immunogen.
+Affinity isolated antigen specific antibody is obtained from rabbit anti-TIMP-1 by immuno-specific purification which removes essentially all rabbit serum proteins, including immunoglobulins, which do not specifically bind to the peptide.

-Anti-TIMP-1, C-Terminal specifically binds to TIMP-1 and does not cross-react with other TIMP family members (TIMP-2, TIMP-3, TIMP-4).
-The antibody reacts with human, mouse, and rat TIMP-1.
+Rabbit Anti-TIMP-1, Third Loop specifically binds to TIMP-1 and does not cross-react with other TIMP family members (TIMP-2, TIMP-3, TIMP-4).
 By immunoblotting against the reduced protein, the antibody reacts with a band at 29 kDa.
-It also reacts with non-reduced TIMP-1.
-Anti-TIMP-1 may be used for the detection and localization of TIMP-1 by immunoblotting.
+This antibody does not react as well with non-reduced TIMP-1, therefore, the antibody has limited use in immunoprecipitation, immunohistochemistry and ELISA.
 Higher antibody concentrations may be necessary for non-human samples.
+It does not recognize mouse or rat TIMP-1.